pesu-dev/pesuacademy/README.md

    ```
 2. **Configure Environment Variables**

-- Production Credentials:
+- **Production Credentials**:
-    Update PESU_USERNAME and PESU_PASSWORD with your actual PESU Academy login details for production use.
+    Update PESU_USERNAME and PESU_PASSWORD with your PESU Academy login details for production use.

-- Test Credentials (Optional):
+- **Test Credentials**:
-    To run tests or for development purposes, fill in all the TEST_... variables (e.g., TEST_EMAIL, TEST_PRN, TEST_PASSWORD) with valid details for a test account.
+    To run tests or for development purposes, fill in all the TEST_... variables (e.g., TEST_EMAIL, TEST_PRN, TEST_PASSWORD) with valid details.

 ### Pre-commit Hooks